Government Engineering College, Vaishali

 Government Engineering College, Vaishali (GEC Vaishali) is a technical institute established in 2018 by the Government of Bihar under the Department of Science and Technology, Bihar.
-It is approved by AICTE and is affiliated with Aryabhatta Knowledge University.
-The institute offers full-time Bachelor of Technology (B.Tech) degree programs.
+It is approved by AICTE and is affiliated with Bihar Engineering University.
+The institute offers full-time Bachelor of Technology (B.Tech.) degree programs.
 It started its first academic session (2018–19) in temporary campus from the campus of Government Polytechnic College, Vaishali.
-The institute offers full-time Bachelor of Technology (B.Tech) degree programs in disciplines of science and technology.
-The Permanent building is to be built by 2nd week of April 2022 near Bidupur, Hajipur, Vaishali.
+The institute offers full-time Bachelor of Technology (B.Tech.) degree programs in disciplines of science and technology.

 Departments

 GEC Vaishali offers undergraduate courses in four streams of engineering: